nnanto/puregen/writing_template.md

 ## Complete Example Template

-Here's a complete example that generates a Go struct:
+Here's a complete example that generates a Go struct with additional context:

 ```go
 {{define "metadata"}}